ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 ## Domain model

-The Chirp domain model consists of four entities:<br>
+The Chirp domain model consists of four entities:

-1. Author (user extending ASP.NET Identity), this represents an user of the application.
+1. Author (user extending ASP.NET Identity), this represents a user of the application.
-2. Cheep a 160-character messages with timestamps which an author can create and post on the Chirp social platform.
+2. Cheep a 160-character message with a timestamp, which an author can create and post on the Chirp social platform.
-3. Follow enables authors to follow eachother and see their cheeps on their timeline.
+3. Follow enables authors to follow eachother and see followed users cheeps on their own timeline.
-4. SavedCheep are messages saved by the user.
+4. SavedCheep are Cheeps saved by the user.

 The model implements a blogging platform with social features including following and timeline feeds.
 Reposititory interfaces (ICheepRepository, IAuthorRepository) provide data access abstraction with support for pagination, search and deletion.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](diagrams/Chirp.Core.png)

-Provide an illustration of your domain model.
-Make sure that it is correct and complete.
-In case you are using ASP.NET Identity, make sure to illustrate that accordingly.

 ## Architecture — In the small

 The diagram shown below illustrates the program's onion architecture.
 The application generally follows the onion structure even though some layers are represented by more than one .NET project.
 The Chirp.Core .NET project is the core onion layer, on top of that is the  Chirp.Repositories .NET project layer.
 Here the DTO's exist as they define the data contracts used across the repository, services and representation layers.
 Ontop of the repositories layer is the Chirp.Services .Net project layer, the service and repository layers are located withing a shared folder called Chirp.Infrastructures.
-The outermost layer contains the frontend Razor Pages and the end-to-end tests called Chirp.Web.
+The outermost layer contains the frontend Razor Pages, called Chirp.Web, and the application tests.

 ![Onion Architecture](images/onion_arc.png)